gnu-octave/bootstrap/README.md

 ### Description

 The statistics-resampling package is an Octave package and Matlab toolbox that can be used to perform a wide variety of statistics tasks using non-parametric resampling methods.
 In particular, the functions included can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and calculate *p*-values for null hypothesis significance tests.
 Variations of the resampling methods are included that improve the accuracy of the statistics for small samples and samples with complex dependence structures.

+### Using the statistics-resampling package online

+Try out the statistics-resampling package online in Matlab [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=gnu-octave/statistics-resampling&file=README.md) or in a Jupyter Notebook with an Octave kernel [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/acpennlab/statistics-resampling-online/master?labpath=statistics-resampling.ipynb).

+Note that the first time you use statistics-resampling online in Octave with Binder it will take a few minutes to build a docker image.

+Follow the links in the 'Quick start' section below to obtain some examples of data and code to try out with the package.

 ### Requirements and dependencies

 Core functions in this package are known to be compatible with versions of Octave 4.4.0+ and Matlab R2007a 7.4.0+.
 Some features of this package have specific dependencies:

  * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).
  * The optional jackknife functionality in `boot1way` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).

-### Running the statistics-resampling package online

-Try out the statistics-resampling package online in Matlab [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=gnu-octave/statistics-resampling&file=README.md) or in a Jupyter Notebook with an Octave kernel [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/acpennlab/statistics-resampling-online/master?labpath=statistics-resampling.ipynb).

-Note that the first time you use statistics-resampling online in Octave with Binder it will take a few minutes to build a docker image.

-Follow the links in the 'Quick start' section below to obtain some examples of data and code to try out with the package.

 ### Installation

 To install (or test) the statistics-resampling package in your computer at a location of your choice, for either **Matlab or Octave**, follow these steps: